uspki/policies/certificate-policy.md

 ### 4.8.1 Circumstance for certificate modification
-End entity Domain Validation SSL certificates and end entity Organizational Validation SSL certificates shall not be modified.
+End entity Domain Validation TLS Server Authentication and end entity Organization Validation TLS Server Authentication certificates shall not be modified.
 Online Certificate Status Protocol (OCSP) Delegated responder certificates shall not be modified.

 CA certificates may be modified to update attributes other than the public key.
 A CA certificate shall not be modified to add restrictions not in the original certificate unless all Subscriber certificates previously issued by the CA conform to the new restrictions.